ANATHIMHLANGA/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

+Alx_system
 				0x06.
 C - More pointers, arrays and strings

 0. strcat : a function that concatenates two strings.
 1. strncat : a function that concatenates two strings.